PagerDuty/pdagent/README.md

 #### With Docker

 To run the Agent in a production-like environment, use Docker.
+A known issue with Docker is that it has trouble interacting with systemd.
+To run the agent in Docker, update `SKIP_SYSTEMD` to `true` in `./build-linux/make_common.env`.

 We currently have two supported operating systems: Ubuntu 16.04 and CentOS 7.
 With Docker installed, run `./scripts/run-console.sh <ubuntu>` or `./scripts/run-console.sh <centos>` to spin up the Docker container, run the Agent, and drop into a console.

 Once in the console, you can send events via `pd-send`.